Prof. Thierry Luescher

 TELEPHONE: 021 466 7994

-Prof Thierry Luescher is a Research Director in the Education and Skills Development research programme at the Human Sciences Research Council (HSRC).
-He is also an affiliated Associate Professor of Higher Education at the University of the Free State in Bloemfontein (South Africa).
+Prof Thierry M Luescher is the Research Director for Postschooling and Work in the Inclusive Economic Development research division at the HSRC and Head of the IED Cape Town office.
+He is an affiliated Associate Professor of Higher Education at the University of the Free State in Bloemfontein.
 Prof Luescher?s research focuses on the politics, polity and policy of higher education.
-His particular niche of research expertise is student politics in Africa, the student experience and the development and professionalization of student affairs and services.
-He is an NRF-rated researcher.
+His particular niche of research expertise is student politics in Africa, the student experience and the development and professionalisation of student affairs and services.
+Thierry is an NRF-rated researcher.

-Prof Luescher is a member of the International Association of Student Affairs and Services and a trustee of the publisher African Minds.
+Prof Luescher is a member of the International Association of Student Affairs and Services, the Consortium of Higher Education Researchers, and a trustee of the publisher African Minds.
 He is on the Editorial Board for the research publications of the National Students Financial Aid Scheme (NSFAS).
 He is also an editor of the Makerere Journal of Higher Education, the Journal of Student Affairs in Africa, and the Journal of College Student Development.
 The National Research Foundation commended him in 2018 as the `most published researcher on student politics in Africa?.

 Understanding violence and aggression in the context of the 2015/16 student movement in South Africa.
 A psychological well-being perspective